 try an ionic toothbrush: Ionic technology attracts plaque off of the teeth and has been clinically proven more effective than regular brushing.
 These brushes don’t need plugging in, the ionic charge comes from a battery and metal plate embedded in the handle!
 Here’s the one Nadine recommends.

 Spit shine: Saliva is alkaline, saline, and actually full of mouth specific enzymes and minerals that keep teeth and the whole mouth in vibrant health.
 Saliva is our body’s way of keeping the pH of our mouths stable.
 For healthy saliva, good hydration and nutrition are key.

 your Teeth are alive.
 In Nadine’s words, teeth actually “sweat”.
 Just as trees have sap, teeth flow with dentinal fluid that originates in the lower intestines and flows up all way through the teeth and eventually “sweat” through dentin.
 This fact alone helps us to think of our oral care differently and helps us make sense of the connection between diet and the health of our teeth.

-Blood sugar matters: A high sugar or high carb diet effects insulin levels which in turn effects the parotid gland (largest saliva gland).
+Blood sugar matters: A high sugar or high carb diet affects insulin levels which in turn affects the parotid gland (largest saliva gland).
 Nadine describes continual high blood sugar as a dentinal fluid suppressor.
-That means that sugar in our blood stream could be more detrimental to our oral health than the sugary coating in our mouths after a candy binge that dentists have always warned us about.
+That means that sugar in our bloodstream could be more detrimental to our oral health than the sugary coating in our mouths after a candy binge that dentists have always warned us about.
 We’re paraphrasing the Living Libations booklet here, but grab Holistic Dental Care for the full story.